amihaiemil/amihaiemil.github.io/_posts/2017-06-14-non-flushable-jsonobjectbuilder.markdown

 And it will work like a charm.

 Finally, I am aware (and you should be, too) that **this is really basic OOP**.
-But at the same time I am ready to bet quite a fair amount that most developers would come up with the second solution or maybe even think of switching to some library from Google or what not.
+But at the same time, I am ready to bet quite a fair amount that most developers would come up with the second solution or maybe even think of switching to some library from Google or what not.
 A lot of developers simply do not take advantage of such simple concepts as interfaces.